 “We knew that in order to come out in a better posture, we had to bring the management of the supply chain up to an enterprise level," Mersereau-Cooper said.
 "That meant we had to stand up an enterprise distribution center, enterprise supply chain, and things that we normally don’t do at an enterprise level since the sites usually manage these on their own."

 This focus on enterprise-wide tallying and distribution of protective equipment extends throughout VA as a whole, with VHA supply chain analysts ensuring personal protective equipment is adequately dispersed across the broader enterprise.
+Because such provisions of medical supplies in times of crisis for the Veterans Benefits Administration, National Cemetery Administration and VA central office have always been part of VA’s first mission, the new centralized approach allowed VA to meet demands for all VA administrations and organizations, the spokesperson said.

 In addition to these structural changes, the VA has also developed real-time information dashboards for tallying the distribution and potential deficit of vital equipment — a development that appears to have benefited from the agency’s recent data management and modernization projects.